-4. General Examinations: At a meeting in the second year of the student's program, the Supervisory Committee, in consultation with the student, determines the arrangements for the student's General Examinations.
+4. General Examinations: At a meeting in the second year of the student's program, the Advisory Committee along with the Graduate Director, in consultation with the student, determines the arrangements for the student's General Examinations.
+The "Meeting to Plan the General Examination" form should be completed at this time and submitted to the Graduate Administrator.